 Investigation for New Discovery of Biomarkers

 BioFIND is a two-year observational clinical study designed to discover and verify biomarkers of Parkinson's disease (PD).
-The study is carried out at six academic sites in the United States and began recruitment in 2012.
+The study is carried out at eight academic sites in the United States and began recruitment in 2012.
 BioFIND is collecting clinical data and biospecimens, including blood and cerebrospinal fluid (CSF), in a population of 120 well-defined, moderately advanced PD subjects and 120 healthy controls.

 BioFIND will follow standardized data acquisition protocols to ensure that tests and assessments conducted at multiple sites can be pooled.
 Data and samples acquired from study participants will enable the development of a comprehensive Parkinson's database and biorepository, which will be available to the scientific community to conduct research on novel PD biomarkers.
 The study aims to complement PPMI to produce the most comprehensive and long-ranging dataset available for biomarker discovery work throughout the PD community.